 I graduated and started working in an outdoor education school leading the campfire singing in the evenings.
 After three years, the grant funding was cut for that program, so I taught math and band in a middle school.
 Though I was good at it, I hated teaching math.
 It was so regulated.
 Teachers had to follow a tight schedule without any time to help the kids understand the material.
 The math was continually tested.
 There was no fun in the classroom.
 After two years, I quit because I was very depressed.
 I hated myself as a middle school math teacher.
 I was 29.

 I went back to school to get my degree in counseling as a therapist.
 My Mom suggested that I do a few school assembly programs with the songs I used to teach at camp.
 I needed some money to pay for graduate school.
 The programs took off.
 I made $100 bucks a program going to schools and singing about nature and science.
 People started calling me to teach an after school children's chorus.
-I was asked to develop curriculum for integrating the arts with social studies.
+I was asked to develop curriculum for integrating the arts with social studies and science.
 The parents of my chorus children kept asking where I got all the great songs I was teaching them.
 I made a recording of the songs.
 I sold tapes of nature science songs.
 I started going to teacher conferences and selling the tapes.
-At one conference, I sold 100 tapes in 20 minutes. (made $1000.00 that day).
-I started traveling around the country teaching teachers how in integrate music into their classroom curriculum.
+I started traveling around the country, teaching teachers how in integrate music into their classroom curriculum.

 I did finally get licensed as a therapist and started my private practice.
-Now I mostly see teachers and children and their families.
-However, I still teach the Kindergarten and First Graders at Think College Now Elementary School once a week.
-I totally love every minute of teaching my students to sing.
+Now I mostly see children and their families.
+I totally loved every minute of teaching my students to sing.
 So, would I rather be rich and miserable or teaching music and happy?
-Marsha Sinetar was right, I did what I loved and the money did follow.
+Marsha Sinetar was right, I did what I loved and enough money (not a fortune) did follow.